DrozmotiX/ioBroker.wled/README.md

 [![NPM](https://nodei.co/npm/iobroker.wled.png?downloads=true)](https://nodei.co/npm/iobroker.wled/)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!

 ## wled adapter for ioBroker

 A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs!